DarienLibrary/website_content/content/_finished/faq/faq.md

 <div class="panel-collapse collapse" id="collapse-v3-Two">
 <div class="panel-body">

-To make copies, come down to the [Business Center](/business-center "Business Center").
+To make copies, go to the Second Level.
 * **8.5 x 11" and 8.5 x 14" pages:** 10¢ B&W or 25¢ Color
 * **11 x 17" pages:** 25¢ or 50¢ Color